sostenibilidad-unam/R_Scripts_Catalogue/docs/README.md

 # R scripts for Research on Sustainability

-# Author: Dra.
-Yosune Miquelajauregui Graf
+## Author: Dr. Yosune Miquelajauregui Graf

  This digital repository contains R scripts which have been developed for LANCIS, UNAM.